 While the situation in the area of malware and spam has been critical since autumn 2019 due to the banking trojan Emotet, cybercriminals are now exploiting fears of the Corona virus to persuade the sensitized and thus more emotionally active population to open email attachments and click on embedded links.
 To achieve this, the attackers establish a connection to the Corona virus in the infected emails, for example by pretending to have attached a document containing precautionary measures, information on the current threat situation in the recipient’s region or a link to a donation portal.

 With the click of a button, the entire IT network is infected and all studies confirm that emails are the main gateway for cyber attacks.
 Users have been sensitized, but not for the now high quality of the fake emails and the great danger that can be caused by a single ill-considered click.
 The numerous successful attacks on public institutions are impressive proof of this.

-In addition to raising awareness among employees and increasing alertness, even for authentic-looking emails, an effective email security solution is the basic prerequisite for IT security.
+In addition to raising awareness among employees and increasing alertness, even for authentic-looking emails, an powerful spam filter is the basic prerequisite for IT security.
 And not only in times of pandemics, regardless of whether they are organic viruses or computer viruses.

 https://www.nospamproxy.de/wp-content/uploads/Corona_Phishing.png667667Stefan Feisthttps://www.nospamproxy.de/wp-content/uploads/2015/03/logo.pngStefan Feist2020-02-06 13:45:292020-11-09 09:14:48Cybercriminals are exploiting the Corona virus